-This post is the first part of our Stroke Series during the month of August in which we will share recent studies and perspectives on the use of motion analysis technology for the rehabilitation of stroke patients.
+This post is the first part of our Stroke Series in which we will share recent studies and perspectives on the use of motion analysis technology for the rehabilitation of stroke patients.

 Stroke is one of the most common causes of death, affecting many around the world.
 After a stroke, patients often suffer from cognitive complications with memory, language, attention, concentration and more.
 Strokes often have lasting effects on the daily function of an individual and often strips them of their independence and quality of life.